OISTE/repository/OWGTMCPS.md

 ## 4.3  Certificate issuance

 A certificate request will be forwarded to a Certification Authority for its issuance only after the Registration Authority confirms the correctness of the information contained in the request.
-The CIDPKI is not responsible for monitoring, research or confirmation of the correctness of the information contained in a certificate during the intermediate period between its issuance and renewal, unless this period is longer to the current limits established by the CA/Browser Forum in its Baseline Requirements.
+The OWGTM is not responsible for monitoring, research or confirmation of the correctness of the information contained in a certificate during the intermediate period between its issuance and renewal, unless this period is longer to the current limits established by the CA/Browser Forum in its Baseline Requirements.

 ### 4.3.1  CA actions during certificate issuance

-A Certification Authority adhering to the OGTM proceeds with the issuance of a certificate only after executing the necessary measures to verify that the signing request is authorized and genuine, as per the particular controls are stipulated in this document.
+A Certification Authority adhering to the OWGTM proceeds with the issuance of a certificate only after executing the necessary measures to verify that the signing request is authorized and genuine, as per the particular controls are stipulated in this document.

 ### 4.3.2  Notification to subscriber by the CA of issuance of certificate

-For CA Certificates, OGTM notifies directly to the authorized CA responsible.
+For CA Certificates, OWGTM notifies directly to the authorized CA responsible.

 WISeKey will send, in general, all notifications to the subscriber using email to the address specified in the application process.
 These notifications should include a digital signature.